MLPerf Mobile Inference Benchmark: MLPerf Mobile Benchmarks

 \subsection{Reference Code}

-MLPerf provides reference-code implementations for the TensorFlow and TensorFlow Lite (TFLite) benchmarks.
-All reference models have 32-bit floating-point weights, and the benchmark additionally provides an 8-bit quantized version (with either post-training quantization or quantization-aware training, depending on the tasks).
-The code for all reference implementations is open source and free to download from GitHub \cite{mlperf}.

-The reference code's goal is to explicitly identify the critical model-invocation stages.
-For instance, the reference benchmarks implement the preprocessing stages and the model's input-generation procedure.
-Submitters may adopt the code for their submission.
-They may also optimize these stages (e.g., rewrite them in C instead of Python) for performance---as long as they employ all the same stages and take the same steps to maintain equivalence.
+We provide reference-code implementations in the TensorFlow and TensorFlow Lite (TFLite) formats.
+We choose TF because it is vendor-neutral and most vendor backends can easily import TF code and models into their internal optimization frameworks.
+The reference code's goal is to identify the critical model-invocation stages.
+For instance, the reference benchmarks implement the preprocessing steps and the model's input-generation procedure.
+Benchmark submitters may readily adopt the code for their submission.
+Or they may choose to optimize these stages (e.g., rewrite them in C instead of Python) for performance---as long as they employ all the same stages and take the same steps to maintain equivalence.
+All reference models have 32-bit floating-point weights, and the benchmark additionally includes an 8-bit quantized version (with either post-training quantization or quantization-aware training, depending on the tasks).
+The reference implementations are available as open-source and free for users to download \cite{mlperf}.

-By default, the reference code is poorly optimized.
+The reference implementation is poorly optimized.
 Vendors that submit results to MLPerf must inherit the reference code, adapt it, and produce optimized glue code that performs well on their hardware.
-For example, to handle (quantized) inference, they may need to invoke the correct software back end (e.g., SNPE or ENN) or a NNAPI driver to schedule code for their SoC’s custom accelerators.
+For example, to handle (quantized) inference, they need to invoke the correct software back end (e.g., SNPE or ENN) or an NNAPI driver to schedule code for their SoC’s custom hardware accelerators.